 Lt.
-Gen. Paul K. Carlton, Jr. was the 17th Surgeon General of the U.S. Air Force before his retirement in 2002.
+Gen. (Ret.)
+Paul K. Carlton, Jr., was the 17th Surgeon General of the U.S. Air Force before his retirement in 2002.
 After retirement, Lt.
 Gen. Carlton, Jr. was appointed as the Director of Homeland Security Initiative for the Texas A&M Health Science Center.
 This position allowed him to aid in homeland security issues regarding human health.
 Lt.
 Gen. Carlton, Jr.’s flight credentials include Federal Aviation Administration (F.A.A.) commercial, instrument, glider, multi-engine, and instructor.

 While serving in Desert Storm, Lt.
-Gen. Carlton, Jr. commanded the 1702nd Air Refueling Wing Contingency Hospital.
+Gen. (Ret.)
+Paul K. Carlton, Jr., commanded the 1702nd Air Refueling Wing Contingency Hospital.
 He completed 32 combat support missions with 140 combat flying hours.
 He piloted the C-21, C-130, KC-10, and KC-135.